CharlieHesuda/XAML-/Getting-Started.md

 </Application>
 ```

-If you would prefer to use your own custom colors for the theme, you can do this with the `CustomColorTheme` markup extension.
+If you would prefer to use your own custom colors for the theme, you can do this with the `CustomColorTheme` resource dictionary.
 A final App.xaml should look something like this:
 ```xml
 <Application x:Class="Example.App"